usman342/mvc-admin-lte/README.md

   - Run `composer install or update`

 ## Configuration
-  - Copy .env.example to .env and fill in the details
+  - See .env file and fill in the details

 ## License